-- HINU is unable to identify the respondent after taking reasonable steps to do so; - The respondent is not participating in HINU's education program or activity and is not employed by HINU; - HINU obtains the complainant's voluntary withdrawal in writing of any or all of the allegations, the HINU Campus Advocate Coordinator declines to initiate a complaint, and HINU determines that, without the complainant's withdrawn allegations, the conduct that remains alleged in the complaint, if any, would not constitute sex discrimination under this Policy even if proven; or

-• HINU determines the conduct alleged in the complaint, even if proven, would not constitute sex discrimination under this Policy.
+- HINU is unable to identify the respondent after taking reasonable steps to do so; - The subject of the complaint does not meet this policy's definition of "respondent" or the conduct did not occur on-campus, on property in the possession of or owned, used or controlled by HINU, at an off-campus location at locations, events, or circumstances over which HINU exercised substantial control over both the respondent and the context in which the sexual harassment occurs; - HINU obtains the complainant's voluntary withdrawal in writing of any or all of the allegations, the HINU Sexual Misconduct Response & Prevention Coordinator declines to initiate a complaint, and HINU determines that, without the complainant's withdrawn allegations, the conduct that remains alleged in the complaint, if any, would not constitute sex discrimination under this Policy even if proven; or - HINU determines the conduct alleged in the complaint, even if proven, would not constitute sex discrimination under this Policy.
 Before dismissing the complaint, HINU will make reasonable efforts to clarify the allegations with the complainant.